lucassuryana/create-use-class/README.md

 #2 -> A docstring to describe what the class does

-#3 -> __init__() is a special method that Python runs automatically whenever we create a new instance from the Dog class.
+#3 -> '''markdown __init__()''' is a special method that Python runs automatically whenever we create a new instance from the Dog class.
 In this case it has three parameters: self, name, and age.
 The self parameter must come first before other parameters.

 #4